Skip to main content

 Yes, and a general description of benefits and any other compensation offered.
 Companies must retain a copy of the job posting for 3 after the position was filled or posted if never filled.

-Yes the pay range must be listed in job postings, however supplemental benefits and other compensation does not need to be listed.
+Yes the pay range must be listed in job postings, however supplemental benefits and other compensation do not need to be listed.

 Must a company provide the pay range to current workers?